Setup: Labs

 -

-Apply the permission to the roles that should be allowed to unmask sensitive data.
+Apply the permission to the roles you want to allow to unmask sensitive data.

 Any role with Manage > All permission can see sensitive data in attachments and fields.
 If you want to prevent specific roles from being allowed to unmask data, add a restriction to that role.
 See Add permissions for more information.